 - Serving as your advocate through the bankruptcy filing process

-We represent individuals and small businesses in Union in Chapter 7 and Chapter 13 bankruptcy filings.
+We represent individuals and small businesses in Union for Chapter 7 and Chapter 13 bankruptcy filings.
 Additionally, we handle Chapter 11 reorganization bankruptcy and Chapter 12 bankruptcy for family farmers.
 Our bankruptcy lawyers can help regardless of your specific needs.

 Understanding the Process of Filing for Bankruptcy in South Carolina